 Refugee Outreach Ministry

 In August 2016, a family of refugees from the Democratic Republic of Congo was legally resettled in St. Petersburg and they soon registered in our parish.
 After escaping the Congo, where there has been a civil war, they lived in a refugee camp for several years before being vetted and allowed to come to the US.
 The family included a mother, father and five children ages newborn to 8.
-They are now expecting their sixth child!
+They recently welcomed a sixth child!
 They are practicing Catholics, attend Mass at our parish each weekend, and all of the children are baptized and the older children are participating in our Faith Formation program.

 Although they have received many services through the State Department, Daystar, and their assigned resettlement agency (Gulf Coast Jewish Family and Community Services - GCJFCS - is coordinating their cases), the families have many needs.
 A typical family has to pay rent of over$800 per month, utilities, food and transportation.
 Many do not have a car, but rely on the bus and bicycles.
 In the past three years, many parishioners, young and old, have offered hands-on assistance to the refugees.
 This has included providing transportation, fundraising for special needs, assistance with doctor appointments, translation, welcome kits, tutoring, assistance navigating social services such as DCF for food stamps, and much more.
 One of our parishioners even assisted at the labor and delivery of a baby!
 In return, we have been blessed to become friends, godparents and teachers of these people.

 Sew Much Hope Project

 For our service to these refugees, Saint Mary's has received two recognition awards from GCJFCS: The Human Spirit Award and the Community Partner Appreciation Award.
 As a community partner, we offer assistance in line with our beliefs in the dignity of every human person, and in the spirit of solidarity.
 We have also received three CRS Mini Grants from our diocese, each for $1000: one in 2017, 2018 and one in 2019.
 Please read more about our Mini Grant success story, Uwera, below.